TRZLedgerFoundation/kit/packages/accounts/README.md

 ### `Account` and `EncodedAccount`

-The `Account` type contains all the information relevant to a Solana account.
+The `Account` type contains all the information relevant to a Trezoa account.
 It contains the `BaseAccount` described above as well as the account data and the address of the account.

 The account data can be represented as either a `Uint8Array` — meaning the account is encoded — or a custom data type — meaning the account is decoded.